mrevans7/ST558_Project2/Tuesday-Report.md

 ### Bagged Trees Model Results

-The logistic regression model has an accuracy of 0.5764547.
+The bagged trees model has an accuracy of 0.5764547.

 # Conclusion